mtkaalund/SAABuino/README.md

  We will keep the original author's lane change (blink 3 times), but there will be a rewrite of it.

 ## What to implement
+- [x] Timer based function code
-- [ ] Follow me home light ( The DICE module should have the functionality )
+- [x] Follow me home light ( The DICE module should have the functionality )
 - [ ] Lane change ( Blink 3 times ) left and right
-- [ ] Autointerval rear window ( either as a fixed interval or as a set time from driver )
+- [x] Autointerval rear window ( either as a fixed interval or as a set time from driver )

 ## Hardware
 * Arduino, any could be used but we have choosen to use a Arduino Pro Micro.